 Ozalj Fun Facts

 Ozalj is home to the Jalba, a lace cap worn up until WWII by women in villages along the Kupa River between Ozalj and Karlovac.
-The Jalba is made of an elastic material of porous structure, which is made using a special lace knitting technique on an upright wooden arch called an Lucanj.
+The Jalba is made of an elastic material of porous structure, which is made using a special lace knitting technique on an upright wooden arch called a Lucanj.
 Each one takes a couple of months to make.

 How To Get To Ozalj

-By far the easiest way to get to Ozalj is by car.
+By far, the easiest way to get to Ozalj is by car.
 From Zagreb and Rijeka, you can take the A6 highway and take the Karlovac exit.

 Another cool way to arrive is via train!
 You can check out the offers and times here.
 You can get the train for 50 Kuna each way, and it takes just 40 scenic minutes.
 In fact, each month, from Zagreb you can go to Ozalj via Karlovac on a special excursion train known as a Rumobil.
-Special tickets include guided tours in the Ozalj area, a ticket into the Heritage Museum Ozalj as well as special seasonal thematic events and presentations delivered by local producers.
+Special tickets include guided tours in the Ozalj area, a card into the Heritage Museum Ozalj as well as special seasonal thematic events and presentations delivered by local producers.

 Now you know what things to do in Ozalj, where will you go first?